Greg Zuerlein: 2022 season

 On March 26, 2022, Zuerlein signed a one-year contract with the New York Jets.
 He beat out Eddy Piñeiro for the placekicker job in the preseason.

-In both Week 2 and Week 12, he tied a club record by making a 57-yard field goal.
-In Week 13 against the Vikings, he set the franchise record for the longest field goal made (60 yards).
+In both Week 2 and Week 12, Zuerlein tied a club record by making a 57-yard field goal.
+During Week 13 against the Vikings, he set the franchise record for the longest field goal made (60 yards).

-In his first year with the team, Zuerlein became the first Jet to make three 50+ yard field goals in two consecutive games (Week 2 against the Cleveland Browns and Week 3 against the Bengals.)
+In his first year with the team, Zuerlein became the first Jet to make three 50+ yard field goals in two consecutive games (Week 2 against the Cleveland Browns and Week 3 against the Bengals).
 In Week 3 against the Cincinnati Bengals, he became the third Jet to make two 50+ yard field goals in a single game.

-He finished the season with 30-of-37 field goals (81.1%) and 28-of-29 extra points (96.6%).
+Zuerlein finished the 2022 season going 30-of-37 on field goals (81.1%) and 28-of-29 on extra points (96.6%).

 2023 season

 On March 16, 2023, Zuerlein re-signed with the Jets on another one-year contract.
-In Week 5 against the Denver Broncos, he made 5-of-5 field goal attempts and both extra points kicks for a total of 17 points (fifth-most points in a single-game by a Jets kicker), while contributing to the 31–21 win and receiving AFC Special Teams Player of the Week honors.
+During Week 5 against the Denver Broncos, he made all five of his field goal attempts and both extra points kicks for a total of 17 points (fifth-most points in a single-game by a Jets kicker), while contributing to the 31–21 road victory and receiving AFC Special Teams Player of the Week honors.

-Zuerlein played in 16 games and had the best season by a kicker in franchise history, converting 92.1% of his field goal attempts (35-of-38), 15-of-16 extra point attempts and 5-of-6 kicks from 50-plus yards.
-He also set a club record with 26 consecutive field goals made, tied for the lead in the NFL with 4 game-tying/game-winning field goals, ranked fourth in the league in touchback percentage (90.6%) and was named a Pro Bowl alternate.
+Zuerlein played in 16 games and had the best season by a kicker in franchise history by converting 92.1% of his field goal attempts (35-of-38), 15-of-16 extra point attempts, and 5-of-6 kicks from 50-plus yards.
+He also set a club record with 26 consecutive field goals made, tied for the lead in the NFL with four game-tying/game-winning field goals, ranked fourth in the league in touchback percentage (90.6%) and was named a Pro Bowl alternate.